No matter the size or breed, dogs have the potential to injure a person or damage their property.

 Filing a Dog Bite Claim

 If the victim chooses to press charges, then the dog's owner may be found guilty of a first-degree misdemeanor.
 They may face fines or jail time.
 In cases where the dog is known to be dangerous, the owner may face felony charges and more severe consequences.
 The victim may be able to claim medical and other damages if their case is pursued and their injuries are serious.
-If you have been a dog bite victim, you need to call a personal injury attorney at the Coye Law Firm.

 It is important to collect information surrounding the event if you choose to file a claim.
 If you were performing a job or invited onto someone's private property, it is vital to collect documentation that proves this.
 The owner's contact information is also important.
 Your damages are proportional to the injuries and how liable the dog's owner is for your those injuries.
 The more evidence available, the more liability can be proven, and the more benefits your can collect.
 A personal injury attorney at the Coye Law Firm can help you sort this information and use it to strengthen your case.

 Whether on public or private property, a person bitten by a dog may be able to seek compensation for their medical costs or emotional suffering under certain circumstances.
 Call the Coye Law Firm's experienced dog bite attorneys to discuss your case and possible avenues of liability.
 Our personal injury lawyers are dedicated to serving the people of central Florida.
-Call today.